Skwuruhl/kf2ads/README.md

 # kf2ads
-# The final output must be pasted into console to create 7 keybinds
+# The final output must be pasted into console to create 10 keybinds
+# Now updated for scoped weapons.

 FOVOptionsPercentageValue is located in your KFGame.ini located in C:\\Users\\\<user\>\\Documents\\My Games\\KillingFloor2\\KFGame\\Config

+If you don't know what coefficient and mode to use, I recommend "1" for both.

 Coefficient's funciton depends on the mode.